• Skip to primary navigation

 • ½ teaspoon Garam masala

-• 1 handful Coriander roughly chopped
+• 1 handful Fresh coriander hard stalks discarded and roughly chopped

 Tomato and Onion Sauce

-• 1 medium Onion finely diced
+• 1 medium Brown onion finely diced

 • 1 teaspoon Cumin seeds